hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-vLLM provides tools and techniques specifically designed for efficient model inference on AMD Instinct MI300X accelerators.
+vLLM provides tools and techniques specifically designed for efficient model inference on AMD Instinct MI300X GPUs.
 See :ref:`fine-tuning-llms-vllm` for installation guidance.
 Optimizing performance with vLLM involves configuring tensor parallelism, leveraging advanced features, and ensuring efficient execution.
 Here’s how to optimize vLLM performance: